Grand National 2023: Full list of runners and odds

 The most prestigious race on the National Hunt calendar will be hotly contested

-The most famous event in the British racing returns in 2023 with the Grand National set to be held at Aintree.
+The most famous event in British racing returns in 2023 with the Grand National set to be held for the 175th time at Aintree on Saturday.

 First run in 1839, the steeplechase will see competing horses and jockeys clear 30 fences in the hopes of etching their names in history.